Guardrail Injury Attorneys

 - Property Damage: These accidents total virtually any vehicle involved.
 The resulting accident investigation may even hold you responsible for the cost of replacing the rail.
 A claim could ensure you aren't on the hook for the property damage caused by the accident.

 - Pain & Suffering: Trauma leaves us emotionally and psychologically scarred.
 The pain of a catastrophic injury can linger for long after we've left the hospital.
-For both, the court allows victims to seek damages that don't have a number value—but are very real nonetheless.
+For both, the court allows victims to seek damages that don't have a monetary value—but are very real nonetheless.

 - Wrongful Death: The death of a loved one incurs far more costs than we realize—from medical care prior to death, to the cost of the funeral, to the loss of their companionship and support.
 Wrongful death claims can pursue compensation for all of these things and more.